Burger King launching new chicken wraps

 TAMPA, Fla.
 (WFLA) — Burger King announced it will be launching new chicken wraps next week.

-The new “Royal Crispy Wraps” will be available beginning Monday at participating stores nationwide, according to a news release.
+The new “Royal Crispy Wraps” will be available beginning Monday, August 14, at participating restaurants nationwide, according to a news release.

 The wraps are expected to cost $2.99 each, excluding tax, but the company notes pricing may vary.

-Burger King becomes the latest fast-food chain restaurant to launch snack wraps.
+Burger King is the latest fast-food chain restaurant to launch snack wraps.

 Wendy’s launched their own chicken wraps in the spring, and unlike Burger King’s announcement, Wendy’s took direct aim at McDonald’s, saying “We’re not clowning around with a chicken snack wrap dupe.”